amyy28/Flutter-Experiments/README.md

 A todo list app which I've personally started using on my phone as well.
 One can add todos which shall be timestamped.
 Also todos can be given either low/high priority based on which they shall sort themselves while viewing.
 The app contains database connectivity and uses the SQFLite database which uses the local phone storage to store data.

-A simple project made while learning flutter.
+A simple app made while learning flutter, after code along from an online course.

 ## Perks of using SQFLite
 - Transactional in nature